-As you attend Maryland Day weekend venues and events, thank you leaving the lightest footprint possible!
+As you attend Maryland Day weekend venues and events, thank you for leaving the lightest footprint possible!

 Bring your reusable water bottle and coffee cup

 If you buy a cold drink along the way say "NO" to the polluting plastic straw.
-Read more about the starts with a Straw Campaign.
+Read more about Plastic Free Annapolis.